Skip to content

 Note the salloc command is only needed to run interactively from the login node.
 If you are running in a batch job or are already in an interactive job on a compute node you will not need to first run salloc.

-Running this program using the command above should produce the following output.
+Running this program using the command above should produce the following output, although some of the lines may be in different orders due to the asynchronous nature of the tasks.

 Number of GPUs found = 1